Iam-samyog/FoodieX/README.md

-# Django CRUD Recipe App
+# FoodieX :Django CRUD Recipe App

 A simple and interactive Django application that allows users to **Create**, **Read**, **Update**, and **Delete** recipes.
 This app is designed to help you manage a collection of recipes by providing an easy-to-use interface for performing CRUD operations.